RobRendell/gTove/README.md

 * Fix firebase comms node to be able to clean up excessively large action backlogs.
 * Snap minis on hex maps to 12 rotations rather than 6, so you can align with the hex edge or vertex.
+* Add ability to "copy and reposition" a map, for modular map pieces.
+The UX isn't ideal because the copied map overlaps the original, and you have to blindly click and start dragging, but it works.

 ## Plans/TODO